-- 10.1.1 The Rally Intermediate class is an elective class for exhibitors and (39-06-15) earning the title is not a requirement for a dog to enter Rally Advanced classes. - 10.1.2 This class shall be for dogs that have earned the RN title.
+- 10.1.1 The Rally Intermediate class is an elective class for exhibitors and earning the title is not a requirement for a dog to enter Rally Advanced classes. - 10.1.2 This class shall be for dogs that have earned the RN title.
 A dog completing the RI or any other obedience or rally titles may continue to compete in this class indefinitely.
 The owner or any other person may handle dogs in this class.
-A person may enter more than one dog in this class.
+A person may enter more than one (1) dog in this class. - 10.1.3 Dogs may be entered in this class as a regular entry or changed to it from (23-05-20) another official class within the same trial.
+The request to change must be made on the appropriate CKC form and be submitted to the trial secretary at least 30 minutes before the start of the trial.